nogibjj/IDS706-python-Individual-Project-3-XS110/README.md

   raw_song_data
 ```

 - Create `query.py` to query the transformed data and do data visualization.
+Here I also perform proper data validation checks and utilized Sparl SQL for data transformation, ensuring correctness and efficiency.

+I created visualization and tables of the transformed data to communicate results effectively.

 ```python
 # Databricks notebook source